mennosmit-dev/AI-Engineer-Certificate/Course_3_Deep_Learning_with_Keras_and_TensorFlow/README.md

 The coding projects I worked on:

-- `functional_api`: Applying the functional API to create NNs with different architectures involving dropout layers and batchnormalisation to decrease overfitting and stabilise training.
+- `functional_api`: Applying the functional API to create NNs with different architectures involving dropout layers and batchnormalisation to decrease overfitting and stabilise training on a randomly generated continious dataset.
-- ``:
+- `custom_layers`: Creating several custom layer architectures involving dropout to cluster randomly generated cluster data.
 - ``:
 - ``:
 - ``: